 The prisoner’s dilemma

-is used in game theory to illustrate how two decision-makers can rationally make a decision that makes them worse off when decisions are made independently and simultaneously by each party.
+is an example used in game theory to illustrate how two decision-makers can rationally make a decision that leaves them worse off when the decisions are made independently and simultaneously.

 Suppose Skysha and Christina have collaborated in two crimes.
 The police have enough evidence to convict them of one crime, but not enough to prosecute the second crime without a confession from either party.
 Obviously, Skysha and Christina want to minimize their time in prison.
 In the classic prisoner’s dilemma example, the two criminals are questioned by the police separately.
 The interrogator’s strategy is to get at least one of them to confess to the second crime by negotiating a plea bargain.
 Each prisoner is offered a lighter sentence if she confesses.
 Unfortunately for the prisoners, they are unable to corroborate because they are interrogated separately so they must decide independently whether to deny or confess to committing the second crime.